We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If the bursa becomes overused or irritated, it can produce extra fluid that causes swelling and pressure on your knee.
 This inflammation is known as pes anserine bursitis.

-According to the American Academy of Orthopaedic Surgeons, there are several causes of pes anserine bursitis:
+According to the American Academy of Orthopaedic Surgeons, causes of pes anserine bursitis can include:

 - OA